nrkno/core-components/packages/core-suggest/readme.md

 - `aria-live="assertive"` - fails to correctly inform user if current target is link or button</li>
 - `role="combobox"` - skipped in iOS as VoiceOver fails to inform current field is editable</li>

-### How do I use core-input with multiple tags/output values?
+### How do I use core-suggest with multiple tags/output values?
 Tagging and screen readers is a complex matter, requiring more than comma separated values.
-Currently, tagging is just a part of the wishlist for core-input.
+Currently, tagging is just a part of the wishlist for core-suggest.
 If tagging functionality is of interest for your project, please add a +1 to the [tagging task](https://github.com/nrkno/core-components/issues/9), describe your needs in a comment, and you'll be updated about progress.